CamLoPA/DiffLoc/README.md

 ## Contributing

 We welcome contributions to improve and extend DiffLoc.
-If you would like to contribute, please fork the repository and submit a pull request.
-For larger contributions, please open an issue to discuss the changes before submitting.
+We have discussed the current limitations and potential improvements of DiffLoc in the paper.
+There remains significant room for enhancement in hardware design, algorithm refinement, and the overall localization workflow.
+We welcome further discussion and collaboration.

 Thanks for [nexmon_csi](https://github.com/seemoo-lab/nexmon_csi) and [CSIKit](https://github.com/Gi-z/CSIKit)
 ---